Bruno Silva (footballer, born 1988)

-Bruno da Silva Barbosa (born 15 February 1988), known as Bruno Silva, is a Brazilian footballer who plays for Novorizontino.
+Bruno da Silva Barbosa (born 15 February 1988), known as Bruno Silva, is a Brazilian footballer who plays for Capivariano.
 Mainly a defensive midfielder, he can also play as a centre back.

 Career

 Bruno left Gabala in January 2013, returning to Brazil with Atlético Ibirama.

 On 5 March 2014, Novo Hamburgo cancelled Bruno's contract with immediate effect.

 Silva joined Guarani FC on 10 June 2019.